Expensive Shit: Music and lyrics

 The title of the album and first track refers to an incident in 1974.
 The Nigerian police planted a joint on Kuti.
 Before he was arrested, he ate the joint, but the police brought him into custody and waited for him to produce the (titular) excrement.
 According to legend, he managed to use another inmate's feces and was eventually released.

 The second track is inspired by a Yoruban proverb about the power of nature and the universe.

 Critical reception

 In its review of MCA Records' 2000 Expensive Shit/He Miss Road CD, Pitchfork wrote "it's all too easy to get caught up in Kuti's discography.
 Start with Expensive Shit and don't miss the road onward."
 Nick Reynolds from BBC Music called it a "classic Afrobeat reissue" and said the title song is "sarcastic, hilarious and righteously angry [while] 'Water No Get Enemy' is even better with a great latin tinged sax/chorus riff."
+A retrospective review described the album as "vital, vibrant, fun and provocative" due to its musical innovation and pertinent social themes.

 It was ranked number 78 on Pitchforks "Top 100 Albums of the 1970s" list.

 In 2020, in their list of "The 500 Greatest Albums of All Time", Rolling Stone ranked Expensive Shit number 402.